ontoligent/polo/README.md

 ./play demo default 100
 ```

-And, you you want to mess with the number of iterations, just add the
+If you want to mess with the number of iterations, just add the
 new value after the number of topics:

 ```